There is usually a gap beneath the inner part of the foot when a person stands, as the arch raises off the ground slightly.

 - nervous system or muscle diseases, such as cerebral palsy, muscular dystrophy, or spina bifida

-Another condition that might cause flat feet is called tarsal coalition.
-In this condition, the bones of the foot fuse together in an unusual way, resulting in stiff and flat feet.
-This is most commonly diagnosed during childhood
+Another condition that might cause flat feet is tarsal coalition.
+This condition causes the bones of the foot to fuse together unusually, resulting in stiff and flat feet.

-Flat feet can develop as people age.
-Daily use can cause the posterior tibial tendon to weaken.
-This tendon is the main support structure of the arch of the feet.
+Flat feet can develop with age too.
+Daily use of the feet can cause the posterior tibial tendon to weaken.
+This tendon is the primary support structure for the foot arch.

-The tendon can become inflamed after overuse, known as tendinitis, or be torn.
-Damage to the tendon may cause the arch shape of the foot to flatten.
+The tendon can become inflamed, called tendonitis, or tear after overuse.
+Damage to the tendon may cause the foot arch to flatten.

-Flat feet can happen because of a developmental fault that occurs during childhood, or that develops with age, or after pregnancy.
+Flat feet can also occur as a result of a developmental fault that occurs during childhood or that develops with age or after pregnancy.